 Miracle Berry Substrate / Potting Mix

 I use my standard “magic mix” tropical plant substrate.
 It’s mostly peatmoss and orchid bark with a bunch of inorganic additives (perlite, pumice, lava rock) to open it up, give it structure, allow for air flow, and prevent soggy/stagnant root conditions.
-You can read more about my soil recipe here.
+You can read more about that soil recipe here.

 Photos of Miracle Berry Seedlings Grown Indoors